PlanktoScope/forklift/README.md

 forklift plt clone github.com/PlanktoScope/pallet-standard@edge
 ```

-Then you will need to download the Forklift repositories specified by your local pallet into your local cache, so that you can deploy packages provided by those repositories according to the pallet's configuration.
-You can download the necessary repositories using the command:
+Then you will need to download everything required by your local pallet into your local cache.
+You can download the necessary requirements using the command:
 ```
-forklift plt cache-repo
+forklift plt cache-all
 ```

 Then you will need to apply the package deployments (as configured by your local pallet) onto your Docker host.
 You can apply the deployments using the command (note that you need `sudo -E` unless you are running the Docker in [rootless mode](https://docs.docker.com/engine/security/rootless/) or your user is in [the `docker` group](https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user)):